“Whether you think you can or whether you think you can’t, you’re right.” Henry Ford.

 What if I told you video games could cure disease?
 What would you think?
 I haven’t proved this yet but I’m certain it will become reality relatively soon.

 I realize the previous statement might appear dubious so allow me to dress it up a bit.
 First, I’m not talking about video games in the traditional sense.
 I’m referring to virtual reality 3-D stereoscopic video experiences.
 Still confusing, huh?
 Okay.
 Let’s get to it.

-A lifelike virtual reality experience designed for healing is designed to “hotwire” the subconscious mind with such a believable VR healing experience that it tricks the subconscious into believing that healing has actually taken place.
-And what the subconscious accepts becomes reality.
+What if we were able to jump start the subconscious mind with such a believable virtual healing experience that it tricks the person having the experience into believing that healing has actually taken place?
+And with that belief we realize actual healing.

 Here’s a critical piece to this puzzle.

 The subconscious mind isn’t able to distinguish a real experience from a simulated or imagined experience.

 Virtually everything we are is a result of the thoughts, emotions, impressions, and for the lack of a more elegant term, the programming that dwells in our subconscious minds.
 We are what we think we are.
 If we’ve been raised on fear and doubt we are fearful and doubtful.
 If we’ve spent the better part of our lives in a nurturing environment then we tend to be well adjusted.